Ajoo/ajoo.github.io-src/content/SDR/RTL-SDR Software.md

 	Sampling at 1200000 S/s.
 	Output at 240000 Hz.

 My assumption is that this is done in order to mitigate the quantization noise.
-Recall that the output of the RTL SDR is 8 bits and therefore oversampling and decimating in software where we're not limited to 8 bits should provide a better noise figure than relying on doing the decimation in the chip.
+Recall that the output of the RTL-SDR is 8 bits and therefore oversampling and decimating in software where we're not limited to 8 bits should provide a better noise figure than relying on doing the decimation in the chip.
 Furthermore, it provides greater control over the decimation process, letting the software choose the low-pass filter.
 From these considerations it would make sense to always use the highest possible sampling rate but rtl_fm is built with limited resources in mind so that might provide a reason for it compromising for sampling frequencies closer to 1 MHz.

 rtl_fm stores the raw audio in a file as signed 16 bits integers.
 To load it in python with numpy you can therefore do:

 	:::python
 	import numpy as np

-	raw_audio = np.fromfile("output.raw", np.int16)
+	raw_audio = np.fromfile("comercial.raw", np.int16)

 To listen to it you can always use scipy to store it as a .wav file and then play it in your favourite media player:

 	:::python
 	from scipy.io import wavfile

-	wavfile.write("COMERCIAL.wav", rate=32000, raw_audio)
+	wavfile.write("comercial.wav", rate=32000, raw_audio)

-Recall that the default output rate of rtl_fm in wideband FM mode is 32 kHz but if you changed that with the -r option make sure to provide wavfile.write with the correct one (and that it is within the range of your sound card...).
+Recall that the default output rate of rtl_fm in wideband FM mode is 32 kHz but if you changed that with the -r option make sure to provide wavfile.write with the correct one (and that it is within the allowed range of your sound card...).

+{% audio {filename}/audio/comercial.wav %}

 Alternativelly you could install and use [SoX](http://sox.sourceforge.net/) which is a great program to convert audio files between formats (including raw audio signals), as well as playing and recording them.
-The following command will play the raw audio file with sample rate 32 kHz, 16 bits signed int encoding and 1 channel:
+The following command will play the raw audio file with sample rate 32 kHz, 16 bits signed int encoding and 1 channel on my windows machine:

 	:::
-	> sox -r 32k -t raw -e signed -b 16 -c 1 COMERCIAL.RAW -t waveaudio
+	$ sox -r 32k -t raw -e signed -b 16 -c 1 comercial.raw -t waveaudio

 You can replace "-t waveaudio" with a .wav filename to store it in a wav file instead.
 Make sure to refer to [SoX's documentation](http://sox.sourceforge.net/sox.html) for a full description of the options available.

 ## rtl_sdr

-Finally, the most general use command line tool in the librtlsdr package is rtl_sdr.
-This program will let you capture IQ samples directly and store them in a file:
+Finally, the most general use command line tool in the rtl-sdr package is rtl_sdr.
+This program will let you capture IQ samples directly and store them in a file (or pipe them into some other command line application):

 	:::
-	> rtl_sdr -f 97400000 -g 20 -s 1020000 -n 10200000 COMERCIAL_s1m02_g20.bin
+	$ rtl_sdr -f 97400000 -g 20 -s 2400000 -n 24000000 comercial_s2m4_g20.dat

 The options in this case mean:

 * **-f 97400000**: sets the tuner frequency to 97.4 MHz;
 * **-g 20**: sets the tuner gain to the closest allowable value to 20 dB (19.7 dB);
-* **-s 1020000**: sets the sample rate to 1.02 MHz;
+* **-s 2400000**: sets the sample rate to 2.4 MHz;
-* **-n 10200000**: instructs rtl_sdr to capture 1.02e7 samples which should amount to a 10 seconds worth of samples at the given sample rate (10 s * 1.02e6 MHz).
+* **-n 24000000**: instructs rtl_sdr to capture 2.4e7 samples which should amount to a 10 seconds worth of samples at the given sample rate (10 s * 2.4e6 MHz).

 This utility stores the I and Q samples alternately as 8 bits unsigned integers.
 In order to load them in python we can therefore use something like: